Dev-hwang/geofencing_api/README.md

   // Android: You must request location permission one more time to access background location.
   // iOS 12-: You can request always permission through the above request.
-  // iOS 13+: You can only request whileInUse permission.
-When the app enters the background,
+  // iOS 13+: You can only request whileInUse permission through the above request.
-  // a prompt will appear asking for always permission. if (Platform.isAndroid &&
+  // When the app enters the background, a prompt will appear asking for always permission. if (Platform.isAndroid &&
       background &&
       permission == LocationPermission.whileInUse) {